 Securing the Future of Seadragons

-Birch Aquarium has bred and successfully hatched two rare Weedy Seadragons.
-This is a first for Birch Aquarium, now one of the few aquariums in the world to hatch this unusual fish.
-After nearly 60 days of incubation, the eggs hatched in early February, 2020.
-We hope to continue our success with more seadragons in the future.
+Birch Aquarium bred and successfully hatched two rare Weedy Seadragons — this is a first for Birch Aquarium, now one of the few aquariums in the world to hatch this unusual fish!

-Seadragons are not only beautiful, they are also threatened in the wild.
-Pressure from the aquarium trade, combined with the challenge of studying these camouflaged creatures in their remote southern Australia habitats, has led to a decline in the wild without knowing exactly how many seadragons are left.
-Because of these pressures, Birch Aquarium created the Seadragon Propagation Program in 2012.
-In partnership with Scripps Institution of Oceanography scientists, the aquarium has been studying Leafy and Weedy Seadragons both in the wild and in our state-of-the art captive breeding facility.
+In partnership with Scripps Oceanography scientists, Birch Aquarium has been studying Leafy and Weedy Seadragons both in the wild and in our state-of-the art captive breeding facility.
 We hope that captive breeding of seadragons will spread the word about these vulnerable creatures and help reduce the pressure on wild seadragon populations.

-Check out Leafy and Weedy Seadragons in Seadragons & Seahorses and learn about the research being done at Scripps Institution of Oceanography to better understand the distribution and genetics of these unusual creatures.
+Be on the lookout for Weedy Seadragons in Seadragons & Seahorses and learn about the research being done at Scripps Oceanography to better understand the distribution and genetics of these unusual creatures.